How to Bleach Your Hair at Home

 Bleaching your hair at home is a great alternative to spending a lot of money at the saloon, but a lot of people don't know how to do it correctly.
-Some are scared, and with good reason.
-A bad at home bleach job can result in loss or breakage of your hair.
-You can end up having to sport a short bob when that was never your intention.
-Others simply have no clue what to do, or what supplies they need.
+Some are scared and for good reason.
+A bad at-home bleach job can result in loss or breakage.
+You might end up having to sport a short bob when that was never your intention.
+Others simply have no clue what to do or what supplies they need.
 This guide will explain to you step by step what you need to do and what you need to safely and effectively bleach your hair at home.

 Please read the entire article before you attempt to bleach your hair yourself.